Yukio Mishima: Schooling and early works

 Why had I looked so frank as I lied to the army doctor?
 Why had I said that I'd been having a slight fever for over half a year, that my shoulder was painfully stiff, that I spit blood, that even last night I had been soaked by a night sweat?...Why when sentenced to return home the same day had I felt the pressure of a smile come pushing so persistently at my lips that I had difficulty in concealing it?
 Why had I run so when I was through the barracks gate?
 Hadn't my hopes been blasted?
 What was the matter that I hadn't hung my head and trudged away with heavy feet?
 I realized vividly that my future life would never attain heights of glory sufficient to justify my having escaped death in the army...

 The veracity of this account is impossible to know for certain, but what is unquestionable is that Mishima did not speak out against the doctor's diagnosis of tuberculosis.
 Researchers have speculated that Mishima's guilt at allowing himself to escape death in the war left a lasting impression on his life and writing, possibly contributing to his later suicide.

 The day before his failed medical examination, Mishima had written a farewell message to his family, ending with the words "Long live the Emperor!" (天皇陛下万歳, Tennō heika banzai), including hair and nail clippings as mementos for his parents.
 The unit that Mishima would have enlisted in was eventually sent to the Philippines, with few survivors.
-Mishima's parents were ecstatic that he did not have to go to war, but Mishima's mood was harder to read, and Mishima's mother overheard him express a wish that he could have joined a "Special Attack" unit.
+Mishima's parents were ecstatic that he did not have to go to war, but Mishima's mood was harder to read, and his mother overheard him express a wish that he could have joined a "Special Attack" unit.
 He also expressed an admiration for kamikaze pilots and other "special attack" units.
 In a 21 April 1945 letter to a friend, Mishima wrote:

 It was through the kamikazes that "modern man" has finally been able to grasp the dawning of the "present day", or perhaps better said, "our historical era" in a true sense, and for the first time the intellectual class, which until now had been the illegitimate child of modernity, became the legitimate heir of history.
 I believe that all of this is thanks to the kamikazes.
 This is the reason why the entire cultural class of Japan, and all people of culture around the world, should kneel before the kamikazes and offer up prayers of gratitude.

 Mishima was deeply affected by Emperor Hirohito's radio broadcast announcing Japan's surrender on 15 August 1945, vowing to protect Japanese cultural traditions and to help to rebuild Japanese culture after the destruction of the war.
 He wrote in his diary, "Only by preserving Japanese irrationality will we be able contribute to world culture 100 years from now."